msabramo/colorama/README.txt

 Development
 ===========

-Tests require:
+Running tests requires:

-  * Michael Foord's 'mock' module to be installed.
+- Michael Foord's 'mock' module to be installed.
-  * Either to be run under Python27/31 unittest, or have Michael Foord's 'unittest2' module to be installed. unittest2 test discovery doesn't work for colorama, so I use 'nose'::
+- Either to be run under Python2.7 or 3.1 stdlib unittest, or to have Michael Foord's 'unittest2' module to be installed.

+unittest2 test discovery doesn't work for colorama, so I use 'nose'::

     nosetests -s